About the Toolkit

 Yet these adults deserve quality, patient-centered health care as well as the general population.

-All tools except for the Autism Health Watch Table were developed in Ontario, Canada, to complement the Primary care of adults with developmental disabilities: Canadian consensus guidelines (DD Guidelines).
-The tools were developed by the Developmental Disabilities Primary Care Initiative (DDPCI) with funding from the Ontario Ministry of Community and Social Services, Ontario Ministry of Health and Long Term Care, Surrey Place Centre and Surrey Place Centre Charitable Foundation.
+All tools except for the Autism Health Watch Table and updates to the Down Syndrome Health Watch Table were developed in Ontario, Canada, to complement the Primary care of adults with developmental disabilities: Canadian consensus guidelines (DD Guidelines).
+The tools were developed by the Developmental Disabilities Primary Care Program (DDPCP) with support and funding from the Ontario Ministry of Health, the Ministry of Children, Community and Social Services, and Surrey Place, Toronto, Ontario.

 Development Process of Canadian Tools and Acknowledgements.
 Accessed July 2021.

-Surrey Place Centre offers versions of the tools on its website at www.surreyplace.on.ca.
-Accessed July 2021.
+Surrey Place offers versions of the tools on its website at www.surreyplace.on.ca.
+Accessed February 2024.

 See References.

-The Developmental Disabilities Health Care E-Toolkit’s activities and contributions to the Tools include:
+The IDD Toolkit’s activities and contributions to the Tools include:

 - The Autism Health Watch Table

-- The Advisory Committee of U.S. physicians and other stakeholders
+- The Advisory Committee of U.S. health care clinicians, family members, and self-advocates

 - The adaptation of the tools for use in the United States